hoostus/beancount-ynab5/README.md

 * YNAB creates a special category for credit card payments (e.g. *Credit Card Payments:Timo Mastercard*).
 I haven't looked into how exactly that works.
-* Implement something automagic for "Reconciliation Budget Adjustments" (allow the user to specify an account they get mapped to?)
 * Implement something automagic for Inflows?
 A way to map based on *payee* to different beancount Income accounts?